How to Avoid Paying Taxes on Savings Bonds

 - You must pay the education costs in the same year you redeem the bonds, and only certain costs are covered: tuition, fees, some books, and some equipment such as a computer that might be required for a certain course.
 Room and board and recreational or sports fees don't qualify.

 - You must use all the proceeds of your redeemed bonds, both principal and interest, to pay for education costs.
 If the proceeds amount to more than you owe the school, the portion of the interest that would otherwise be tax-exempt is prorated.

-- The school must be one with which the U.S. Department of Education has a student aid program.
+- The school must be one with a student aid program with the U.S. Department of Education.

 You can also direct all funds from your redeemed bonds to a Coverdell Education Savings Account if no one in your family is quite ready to head off to college just yet.